rancher/docs/content/rancher/v2.5/en/logging/_index.md

 Let's break down what is happening here.
 First, we create a deployment of a container that has the additional `syslog` plugin and accepts logs forwarded from another `fluentd`.
 Next we create an output configured as a forwarder to our deployment.
 The deployment `fluentd` will then forward all logs to the configured `syslog` destination.

 > **Note on syslog** Official `syslog` support is coming in Rancher v2.5.4.
 However, this example still provides an overview on using unsupported plugins.

+# Working with a Custom Docker Root Directory

+_Applies to v2.5.6+_

+If using a custom Docker root directory, you can set `global.dockerRootDirectory` in `values.yaml`.
+This will ensure that the Logging CRs created will use your specified path rather than the default Docker `data-root` location.

 # Working with Taints and Tolerations